StefanPetersTM/redbot_cogs/README.md

 - The first extension is called *chatbot*.
 This chatbot can simulate human-like conversation by using the [GPT-2](https://github.com/openai/gpt-2) model.

 - The second extension is called *objrec*.
-This extension can process images sent to the bot using [YOLOv3](https://github.com/wizyoung/YOLOv3_TensorFlow) .
+This extension can process images sent to the bot using [YOLOv3](https://pjreddie.com/media/files/papers/YOLOv3.pdf) .
 The bot then sends a reply containing any objects found in the image.

 ## Usage
-First start by creating an environment using python 3.7, then the requirements.txt using pip:
+First start by creating an environment using python 3.7, then installing the requirements.txt using pip:

 ```
 pip install -r /path/to/requirements.txt